NolanHughes/sinatra-app-library/NOTES.md

 [X] Delete user function
 [X] Put log out button in nav bar
 [X] Style everything so it looks nice
-#[] Able to sort by title, author, genre, and level on home page.
-#[] If signup does not work, keep users data
-#[] Use slugs for everything
-#[] Add first name to sign up page.
+[X] Add first name to sign up page.
 Use this to greet on home page and public page.
-Use list of first name (username) in users list
+List first name (username) in users list ex.
-ex.
 Nolan (Nhughes987)
     Jessie (Jhughes91)
     Jessie (JessicaMarie)
+#[] Able to sort by title, author, genre, and level on home page.
+#[] If signup does not work, keep users data
+#[] Use slugs for everything
 #[] Deploy with Heroku
 #[] Write in spec file
 [] Able to input more than one book at a time